podio/conssert/README.md

 ```

-If a test fails, the error will give you some valuable bits of information:
+If a test fails, the exception will give you some valuable bits of information:

 ```python
         users.every('name').is_('Alice')